 3. Conduct some final checks before posting

-Before you hit the ‘post’ or ‘send’ button, double check the content and photo one more time to make sure you’re not giving away any personal details, like your house number, road name or bank details that you’ve left in shot on the kitchen side!
+Before you hit the ‘post’ or ‘send’ button, double check the content and photo one more time to make sure you’re not giving away any personal details, like your house number, the badge on your child’s school uniform, road name or bank details that you’ve left in shot on the kitchen side!

 4. Get permission if your photo features other children